BMihael/WebMoneyApplication/README.md

 Money web application usign Spring Boot

 ### Description
-Web application which goal is to implement expense onto which user can add, delte or update different item objects.
+Web application which goal is to implement expense onto which user can add, delete or update item.
 Application is secured using Spring Boot security.

 ## Tehnologies used:
 * Java